kubernetes-sigs/gateway-api/geps/gep-713/index.md

 Metaresource kinds MAY opt to implement any of these strategies, including multiple strategies.

 Metaresource kinds that do not specify any merge strategy and only support targeting a single kind (with Declared target = Effective target), by default MUST implement the **None** merge strategy.
-(See the definition of [Direct](#direct) class of metarsources.)
+(See the definition of [Direct](#direct) class of metaresources.)

 Metaresource kinds that do not specify any merge strategy and support targeting multiple effective kinds, by default MUST implement the **Atomic Defaults** merge strategy.